gijs-s/pointctl/notes/parameter-tuning.md

 The second point of configuration is related to the brightness of points, very important as this is used to encode the confidence of our explanations.
 We make use of an isoluminant categorical color encoding, very nice in theory but it sadly also limits the color space we can use.
 We allow the user to override the gamma to attempt and unify the images with generally darker or lighter images.

 Lets look at a use case with 4 examples.
 This is an explanation that generally has high confidence but has some outliers with very low confidence.
-The 1st image shows a washed out picture with far to high a gamma value, the second is much better and arguably the bottom left is best.
+The 1st image shows a washed out picture with far to high a gamma value, the second is much better and arguably the third is best.

-The last step here is to handle the low confidence outliers, we can do this by tweaking the lower normalization bounds resulting in the bottom right image.
+The last step here is to handle the low confidence outliers, we can do this by tweaking the lower normalization bounds resulting in the fourth image.

 <div>
     <img